matthewjz-lyonsk6/notes/README.md

 "In programming, as in life, remember YAGNI (You Aren't Gonna Need It).
 Avoid adding unnecessary features or complexities until they're truly required.
 Every line of code added is a liability; keep your codebase lean by only solving problems you actually have."

 Lastly, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
 Focus on writing correct code first, then optimize if and when performance data indicates the need.

+# 2024-02-18
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Learn new programming Languages: It' is always helpful to learn new languages, as it expands your skill set and makes you a more versatile programmer.
+Some popular languages to consider learning include Python, JavaScript, and Ruby.
+2. Stay updated with technology: Keep an eye on the newest developments in tech and the programming world.
+Subscribe to blogs, newsletters, podcasts, or social media accounts to keep up with industry news and trends.
+3. Practice coding challenges: Coding challenges and online programming exercises are great ways to improve your problem-solving skills and keep your programming abilities sharp.
+Sites like LeetCode, HackerRank, Project Euler, Codecademy, etc. provide a variety of challenges in different programming domains.
+4. Attend conferences and workshops: Attending tech conferences, meetups, workshops, seminars, online courses, webinars, e-books, tutorials, blogs and forums can help in learning new skills, getting to know the industry trends, networking with fellow professionals and staying updated.
+5. Collaborate with others: Programming is a social activity, so don't be afraid to reach out to others and collaborate on projects.
+This can lead to learning from experienced developers, making new connections,and even landing your next job.
+6. Keep a portfolio: Maintaining a GitHub or similar platform portfolio showcases your work and allows you to track your growth as an engineer.
+It also makes it easier for employers to find your code and evaluate your skills.